Uanela/arkos/README.md

 // Initialize the Express app
 const app = express();

-// Call init and pass the Express app and prisma instance for configuration, app will listen in 8000 by default or set PORT in .env.developement or .env.production arkos.init(app);
+// Call init and pass the Express app for configuration, app will listen in 8000 by default or set PORT in .env.developement or .env.production arkos.init(app);
 ```